KnifeyMoloko/WeightWhat/README.md

         └── weight_what.py

 Quick directory and file legend:
 - **root**: main directory for the project as a whole
-- **app**: houses the app with all it's sections and the app factory function
+- **app**: houses the app with all it's sections and the app factory function (closer look below)
 - **config.py**: class based configuration, with some config variables read in from env variables
 - **tests**: unittest tests
 - **migrations**: Alembic migrations for the db
-- **weight_what.py**: main orchestration file
+- **weight_what.py**: main orchestration file.
+Calls the app factory function and passes the config object to it.
+Creates the shell context (adding the database and db models) and _test_ CLI command, registers the Migrate extension.

+## Closer look at the ./app directory file structure

+    .
+    ├── auth
+    │   ├── forms.py
+    │   ├── __init__.py
+    │   └── views.py
+    ├── db_models.py
+    ├── email.py
+    ├── __init__.py
+    ├── main
+    │   ├── errors.py
+    │   ├── forms.py
+    │   ├── __init__.py
+    │   ├── plots.py
+    │   └── views.py
+    ├── static
+    │   ├── favicon.ico
+    │   ├── img
+    │   └── style.css
+    └── templates

+Quick directory and file legend:
+- **auth** : auth blueprint files, including forms for authorization (e.g. registration, login), views and errors
+- **main** : main blueprint.
+Contains views, errors, forms and plot definitions for the main app pages.
+- **static** : static files: images, css style definitions, icons
+- **templates** : all html and txt templates for the app, divided into main templates in the **/templates** folder and **/auth** and **/mail** templates as subdirectories
+- **email.py** : email function definitions
+- **db_models.py** : model definitions for SQL Alchemy.
+Model
+definitions contain a large part of the app's functions as their methods
+- **\_\_init\_\_.py** : file housing the main app factory function.
+Imports all the relevant extensions (apart from Migrate) and config data, initialises them, then registers blueprints, registers the Login Manager, and finally instantiates the app

-## App architecture
+## Project flowchart

 <img src="doc/weight_what_module_flowchart.png" alt="Architecture image">

-**weight_what.py**:
-1. creates the app instance using the **config.py** definitions
-2. initiates the datepicker and Migrate extensions
-3. makes shell context???
-(I think this is for the CLI db management)
-4. setup procedure with @before_first_request - create db
-5. adds tests to CLI, so you can execute tests

-**./app/\__init\__.py**:
-1. stores the app factory function and actually instantiates the app with config name provided by **weight_what.py**
-2. imports most of the extensions (apart from Migrate and datepicker)
-3. Adds previously loaded extensions to app
-4. imports blueprints and registers them with the app instance (main and auth blueprints)
-5. registers the Login Manager with the auth blueprint (at auth.register)
+_*This flowchart is less of an actual application map or classes diagram and more of just a sketch for quick lookups when I'm getting lost in the local dependency forest.
+Helps to read the above paragraphs to get value from it!_

-## How Blueprints work?
-(Rambling version)
+## RAMBLE BREAK: How Blueprints work
 Blueprints work as an intermediary grouping layer for view functions and error handlers.
 If you break up your app into functional sections (say, picture storage, picture upload, user profile settings), you can have a bunch of views/error handlers for each section.
 Instead of importing them all and registering with the app itself, we register them with blueprints for each section and then register the blueprints with the app in the main app factory function (here - in **./app/\__init\__.py**).

 The twist is in the fact, that you first instantiate the Blueprint and then use the instance reference imported in the files defining the view functions and error handlers, which looks circular but is not really.
 The views and handlers are not executed until Bluprint imports them, at which point they are decorated to register with the Blueprint's instance.

 ## Installation